 For years, Yggdrasil has been the most popular DMMORPG (Dive Massively Multiplayer Online Role-Playing Game) on the market.
 However, its final day has come at last.

-Then, when the clock strikes midnight, Momonga is surprised to see the game still running.
+Then, when the clock strikes midnight, to Momonga’s surprise, the game still running.
 However, he can’t access any menus or messaging services.
 Additionally, all his NPC seem incredibly life-like.
 And with a bolt of realization, Momonga sees he has become his character from Yggdrasil.

 There were three things I knew about Overlord before I started watching it:

 - Thus far (2021), there have been three seasons of the series.